Sunday, June 27, 2010

 2008

-More than 10 songs deserve to make the top ten, but it’s a year more than any other where more than 10 songs also deserve to make the bottom ten.
-And as nice a show as they put on for us, the Serbs are responsible for the worst direction in the contest since I can’t remember when.
+More than 10 songs deserve to make the top ten, but it’s a year where more than 10 songs deserve to make the bottom ten as well.
+And as nice a show as they put on, the Serbs are responsible for the worst direction in the contest since I can’t remember when.

 01 Montenegro